 BEST LOCATION AROUND

 Hopping on a bus takes you to lots of great sites in New Jersey, too.
-A short ride offers a great selection, from the Meadowlands arena to the Prudential Center, and, in just an hour, the Jersey shore.
+A short ride offers a great selection, from the Meadowlands arena to the Prudential Center and, in just an hour, the Jersey Shore.

-To better focus on the desire to excel in the teaching of math and science, Caldwell College used nearly $2 million in federal grants to help establish the Center for Excellence for Teaching.
+To better focus on the desire to excel in the teaching of math and science, Caldwell University used nearly $2 million in federal grants to help establish the Center for Excellence for Teaching.
 The college renovated the biology, physics, and chemistry labs, and expanded classroom technology resources across the campus.
 The Center serves as a regional hub to implement innovative teacher preparation programs, emphasizing the effective use of classroom technology and the refinement of math and science training, and special education teacher training, including the development of programs for disadvantaged students.

-Approximately 43 percent of full-time students live on campus.
+Over 40 percent of full-time students live on campus.
 Single, double, and a few quad rooms are available.
 A 200-bed, apartment-style residence, Dominican Hall, is state-of-the-art, with modern suites, kitchens, and wireless Internet capability.

 The food service features extended hours and an expanded menu, with both American and international food selections.
 All students may have a car on campus.

-To arrange a visit, or, for more information, please contact the Office of Admissions, 1-888-864-9516 or 973-618-3500; E-mail: email@example.com.
+To arrange a visit, or for more information, please contact the Office of Admissions at 973-618-3500 or firstname.lastname@example.org.